 Most systems come with a 10 year warranty.
 They should operate for at least 20 years.
 A service agreement should see an annual or biannual check, as with most boilers.
 With air source heat pumps, the inlet must be kept free of blockage such as leaves.
 The central heating pressure gauge in the house should be checked from time to time, as with conventional boilers.

 Air source heat pump installations in Wales and Northern Ireland require planning permission.
 In England they are generally considered to be Permitted Developments and do not need planning permission (details here).
 In Scotland they don’t need planning permission provided certain conditions are met, including the pump being sited at least 100m from the nearest neighbouring residential garden.
 Always check with the local planning office.

 Heat pumps can be cost effective with certain configurations.
 Air to air heat pumps and ground source heat pumps connected to underfloor heating are most likely to be successful.
 However, trials suggest too many recently installed heat pumps are underperforming due to poor sizing and installation errors.

 Choose your installer with care.
 When you are presented with a possible solution, take time to visit people with homes like yours who already have this solution installed to find out if this holds true.
 SuperHome Open Days offer opportunities to visit people with heat pumps in a variety of configurations and property types.

-© David Thorpe Mar 2013.
-David is Manager of Green Deal Advice and author of Sustainable Home Refurbishment: The Earthscan Expert Guide to Retrofitting Homes for Efficiency
+© David Thorpe Jan 2013.
+David is the author of Sustainable Home Refurbishment: The Earthscan Expert Guide to Retrofitting Homes for Efficiency.